mercyXp/Web-Development/5.Learning & Practice/8. Understand_APIs/Module-1/Lesson-3.md

 ---

-Excellent point — beyond the **access-level types** (public, partner, internal, composite), APIs also come in different **architectural styles**: how they are structured, how they work, and how clients interact with them.
+Beyond the **access-level types** (public, partner, internal, composite), APIs also come in different **architectural styles**: how they are structured, how they work, and how clients interact with them.

-Here’s a clear and concise **addition to Lesson 3**, covering **REST, SOAP, and GraphQL** in Markdown format.

 ---

 ## 🧱 Bonus: Types of API Architectures